 However the holy day is on the 6th, “les Galettes des Rois” are sold pretty much during the whole month of January – you can even find some in supermarkets in December…

-The youngest kid at the table will go under the table (or just close his/her eyes) and designate who gets which slice:
+The traditions around the King cake in France are still very much alive today.
+Typically, the youngest kid at the table will go under the table (or just close his/her eyes) and designate who gets which slice:

 The person serving asks: